jamesmml/ml-from-scratch/README.md

 - Batch training
 - Manual architecture configuration (hidden layers and units)

-<b>No machine learning libraries (e.g., TensorFlow, PyTorch, scikit-learn) are used</b>.
+**No machine learning libraries (e.g., TensorFlow, PyTorch, scikit-learn) are used**.
 This project demonstrates a strong grasp of the core mechanics behind neural networks, including how training, activation functions, and backpropagation work under the hood.

 ## Contents
 [LinearandLogisiticRegressionFromScratch.ipynb](LinearandLogisiticRegressionFromScratch.ipynb)